ujr/guides/guides/Generalities.md

   in Web projects there is a strong tendency to not use it.
   I chose to recommend against its use because it is invisible and serves no real purpose.

+- A source control system can be used for backup, but should not.
+By making “semantic commits” (small but coherent changes, not half-done work) you gain a readable history that helps with retracing decisions and communicating with colleagues, and you are less likely to isolate yourself on private branches that get hard to merge back.

 - I like and recommend *.editorconfig* because it not only configures basic formatting rules, but also documents them